cavecomputing/SWE-Alpha-Test/README.md

 There is an email you can send information to and it will automatically create a bug report without the need to create a github account.
 Unfortunately since this method forgoes the normal reporting process, you will miss out on the above points for using a github account.
 - **Email:** foundabug@swequestrian.com

+When submitting an email, the issue title will be the subject of the email and the body will be the details in the actual issue.

 #### Template
 Please use the below template when submitting a bug report
 ```